AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 ### Integrations {#integrations}

-This tab displays a list of available integrations of the currently selected channel with MVPDs, including the status of each integration, whether enabled or not.
-Select a specific entry from this list to access integration properties directly in the **Integrations** tab on the left panel.
-To know more, view [Integrations](/help/authentication/tve-dashboard-integrations.md).
+This tab displays a list of available integrations between the currently selected channel and MVPDs.
+It lists each integration along with its status, indicating whether it's enabled or not.
+You can select a specific entry from this list to access integration properties directly in the **Integrations** tab located on the left panel.
+Learn more about [Integrations](/help/authentication/tve-dashboard-integrations.md).

 ### Certificates {#certificates}